epicurithmetic/cryptography/README.md

 #### Number Theory Topics

 Number theory plays a large part in modern cryptography.
 Much of the code written in this repository is my way of figuring out how to implement the mathematics required to run the protocols.
-Topics include:
+Topics were also determined by the course I taught.
+These subjects include:

 - Elementary number theory:
   - Primes and factorisation